Free shipping · Ships in 2 business days · Midwife-curated

 Flameless Candles

-Birth hormones are shy.
-Oxytocin — the hormone that drives labor and softens pain — flows best in dim, private, unhurried light, and retreats under fluorescent glare.
+Midwives have a saying about birth: dim, private, unhurried.
+It's why the first thing I do walking into a labor room is reach for the lights.
 Open flame isn't allowed in a hospital, so these are flameless: real-wax LED candles that flicker like the real thing, controlled by a small remote so no one has to get up and break the spell.
 Set them on the windowsill, dim the overheads, and the room stops feeling clinical.
 It starts feeling like somewhere a baby could be born gently.

 Dim the overheads; let the room go soft and low.